 1. Spend the evening in Darling Harbour

 With waterside fireworks every Saturday and spectacular views of the Sydney Harbour every night of the week, Darling Harbour is one of Sydney’s most popular nightspots and rightly so.
-With more than 24 bars, restaurants and entertainment venues scattered around the water, Darling Harbour has something to cater for everyone.
+With dozens of bars, restaurants and entertainment venues scattered around the water, Darling Harbour has something to cater for everyone.

 Whether you’re looking to splurge on a harbour side dinner or simply strolling by the water on a warm night, Darling Harbour is a spectacular sight at all hours of the day.